Last Updated on October 10, 2024 by Alice Benny

 In soil temperature that’s 55 degrees F and higher, the seed will germinate in approximately 14 days.

-Whether you plant from seed or buy a young tree from a nursery, a kaffir lime tree is an easy-to-care-for houseplant.
-Outdoors, it grows best in a subtropical climate.
+These are fairly easy-to-care-for houseplants.
+Outdoors, they grow best in a subtropical climate.
 In drier areas, they will thrive as well but will need additional water until established.

 Soil